ksingh8081/fetch-package-keywords/README.md

 # fetch-package-keywords

-fetch keywords of a package
+fetch keywords of a package.
+Returns a promise.

-- returns a promise.
-- fullfillment value for promise is array of keywords.

-## Example
 fetch keywords for 'express'
 ```js
 var fetch = require('fetch-package-keywords');